Parkinson's Advanced MasterClass 42 – Module 1

 SpeakersDr Lara Teare

 Clinical lead for neurology, University Hospital Coventry and Warwickshire Dr Neil Archibald

-Consultant neurologist, South Tees Hospitals NHS Foundation Trust Dr Tom Mace
+Clinical director for neurology and stroke and consultant neurologist, South Tees Hospitals NHS Foundation Trust Dr Tom Mace

 Consultant Geriatrician, Hull University Teaching Hospitals NHS Trust Dr Benjamin Glickstein